 Don’t forget to save the bone.
 Once you get the meat off, throw it in a freezer bag and into the freezer.
 Then later on, make bone broth with it and then split pea soup or some other ham soup with it.
 It will make your soup so much better than ordinary broth!

-What to serve for your boiled ham dinner:
+What to serve with your boiled ham dinner:

 - easy celeriac soup – the absolute perfect soup to have with a boiled ham dinner.
 As an starter or just served with the ham itself.